evanping/Minesweeper/README.md

   I implemented distinct JUnit tests for an encapsulated minesweeper model.
 The tests do not rely on any graphical components and test unique calls of functions in the Minesweeper class.

-## Overview:

-  The GameBoard class instantiates a Minesweeper object, which is the model for the game.
-As the user clicks the game board, the model is updated via mouse and key listeners.
-Whenever the model is updated, the game board repaints itself to reflect the user's actions and updates its status JLabel to reflect the current state of the game.

-  The Minesweeper class is a model of the game, completely independent of the view and controller.
-The class provides methods to update the game state, including resetting the board, generating mines and numbered plots, uncovering and flagging plots, and even undo-ing moves.

-  The RunMinesweeper class sets up the top-level frame and widgets for the GUI.
-The main frame contains the minesweeper board in the center, and a tool bar with "Reset" and "Undo" buttons at the top.
-The bottom also has a status panel that updates as the game progresses.
-Additionally, there is a second text panel that contains instructions for the game.